 Friday: 10 min easy, 5 min ramping up power (from Z2 to Z5) followed by 1-2 x 6-8 second sprints, 8-10 min very easy spin, 12 min all-out time trial, warm-down.

 The 20-second sprint test should be do sitting up, but you must remain seated.

 For the other time trials, you should select the test parameters according to how you do the majority of your training.
 If the majority of your training is indoors and in the aerobars, then test like that.
 If the majority is outdoors, and sitting up, then test like that.

 No. You need a power meter, or alternatively, a very accurate indoor trainer that is still accurate during very short sprint efforts, like a 20-second sprint.
 The high-end indoor trainers on the market may pass this test, but most low- to mid-range trainers will not.

 If you have a basic understanding of exercise physiology and metabolism and are ready to do a little work on your own to understand your results, this is an affordable option for you.

 If you want to be sure that you make the correct training decisions from your results, but think you'll be fine with some follow-up questions over email, this is the best option for you (most athletes fall in this category).

 Buy 4 tests in bulk and save 260€ compared to buying one-off tests.
 This is the ideal option for athletes serious about continuous improvement and optimal training over the course of an entire year as your physiology changes.

 If you want to get those last few percentage points of performance (marginal gains), then a one-to-one consultation with coach Mikael allows you to apply your results to improve performance to even greater effect.

-Do you have any questions about the service or want to know if it is right for you?
-Contact me on firstname.lastname@example.org and I'll be happy to help you out.
+If you have any questions about the service or want to know if it is right for you, please contact us using the form below.